-- Support the land use strategies outlined in the Development Areas Land Use Chapter and the Rural Area Land Use Chapter of AC44. - Focus resource investment on locations where it has the highest impact on the greatest number of community members. - Prioritize local funding and relevant Virginia Department of Transportation (VDOT) grants for multimodal improvements, while using VDOT SMART SCALE grants to focus on vehicular operations and safety improvements that also enhance multimodal options. - Build the County's capacity to fund, construct, and administer more projects.
+- Support the land use strategies outlined in the Rural Area and Development Areas Land Use chapters of this plan. - Focus resource investment on locations where it has the highest impact on the greatest number of community members. - Prioritize local funding and relevant VDOT grants for multimodal improvements, while using VDOT SMART SCALE grants to focus on vehicular operations and safety improvements that also enhance multimodal options. - Build the County's capacity to fund, construct, and administer more projects ourselves.

-The County's Growth Management Policy works in tandem with AC44's transportation policies.
-The Growth Management Policy's central tenet directs future growth and increasing density into the Development Areas and where it is more efficient and cost effective to provide transit services and multimodal infrastructure.
-A second tenet of the policy to mix employment, housing, and residential uses shortens the average travel distance, making it easier to use alternative travel modes and reduce vehicle miles traveled.
-As a result, the County's transportation policies place more emphasis on developing a robust multimodal transportation system in the Development Areas while still striving to maintain safe and efficient travel in the Rural Area.
+Albemarle's Growth Management Policy works in tandem with AC44 transportation policies.
+The Growth Management Policy's central tenet directs future growth and increasing density into the Development Areas where it is more efficient and cost effective to provide transit services and multimodal infrastructure.
+A second tenet of the policy to mix employment, housing, and residential uses shortens the average travel distance, making it easier to use alternative travel modes and reduce total distance traveled by vehicles in a defined area (vehicle miles traveled or VMT).
+As a result, Albemarle's transportation policies place more emphasis on developing a robust multimodal transportation system within the Development Areas while still striving to maintain safe and efficient travel within the Rural Area.